 #3 Get Some Hard Skills

 A word of caution here.
 Do your homework when it comes to seeking out training in any form.
-Just because someone is selling a lot of courses, has a nice web site or has cool T-Shirts (and patches, everyone has a patch now) doesn’t mean that what they have to offer is of quality or applicable to your needs.
+Just because someone is selling a lot of courses, has a nice web site or has cool T-Shirts (and patches, everyone has a patch now), doesn’t mean what they have to offer is of quality or applicable to your needs.
 It just means they have a good business sense and marketing program.
-Don’t just ask people that have trained there if they like them or if they vouch for it’s quality because of course they will say it is, they don’t want to look bad and unless they’ve been trained elsewhere a lot, they probably won’t know the difference between good, great and garbage.
-Best to ask some professional and open minded experts in that related field, but use your own judgement.
+Don’t just ask people that have trained there if they like them or if they vouch for its quality because, of course, they will say it is.
+This is because they don’t want to look bad and unless they’ve been trained elsewhere a lot, they probably won’t know the difference between good, great and garbage.
+Best to ask some professional and open-minded experts in that related field, but use your own judgement.
 Trust me, this ability will also help you later in your career (and life in general).

-Don’t stop here, at least read the next point before closing if you don’t like what I have to say or have to go make dinner.
+Don’t stop here, at least read the next point before moving on if you don’t like what I have to say, or if you have to go make dinner.

 #4 Get Some Soft Skills